-The first IW-25 was installed in unit 619; a 4BR unit that had been updated with various enhancements including replacement windows.
+The first IW-25 was installed in unit 619 as a humidity control solution; a 4BR unit that had been updated with various enhancements including replacement windows.
 Installation of the IW-25 successfully brought RH down to acceptable levels within two hours.
 The second IW-25 was installed in unit 419; a 4BR unit without replacement windows.
 Building consultants in Houston, TX performed an inspection and completed a scope of work that included a number of envelope-related enhancements as well as the installation of IW-25 in-wall dehumidifiers.

 IN-WALL DEHUMIDIFIER SYSTEM Saves Up to $250,000 in Replacement Window Costs

 - Began Tuesday afternoon, December 16, 2014, using an iMonnit data logger.